AmineSam/Exquisite-corpse-Amine/README.md

 @Amine <br>
 Then, a faint hum began to rise — low at first, then swelling like a chorus of trapped voices.
 The figure tilted its head, listening, as the shadows seemed to move closer.

+@Wiktor <br>
+The hum fractured into sharp, metallic whispers that circled the room like blades.
+The figure reached out—and the walls finally exhaled.